sanct-os/TyroneAI-RobloxVC/README.md

-# GNAA-Jerome-Voice-Chat-RBX
-Meet Jerome AI, the cutting-edge voice chat assistant meticulously engineered to elevate your Roblox gaming experience.
-Jerome AI combines advanced natural language processing with real-time audio analysis to seamlessly integrate into your gameplay, providing an unprecedented level of interaction and support.
+Meet Tyrone AI, the cutting-edge voice chat assistant meticulously engineered to elevate your Roblox gaming experience.
+TyroneAI combines advanced natural language processing with real-time audio analysis to seamlessly integrate into your gameplay, providing an unprecedented level of interaction and support.

 Setup Guide for VoiceMeeter Banana, VB Virtual Audio Cable, and Python Step 1: Download and Install Software